hardrock100/hardrock100.github.io/docs/runners_manual_2021/course/course_description.md

 ### [Grouse Gulch Aid Station](https://goo.gl/maps/pNRjDeX3D5e1LzKP9) - Mile 42.2- 10,710'

-The aid station is located just south of the bridge over the Animas River on CR2.
 Depart the aid station NNW on the Engineer Pass Road, passing through the headwaters of the Animas River.
 This section is part of the Alpine Loop, a busy OHV route.
 Depending on time of day, there could be lots of traffic.
 Ascend 5.1 miles towards Engineer Pass, taking care not to turn off onto numerous side roads.
 Before getting to the true summit of Engineer Pass, look (!) for a short spur road to the left (west) heading toward Oh!
 Point.
 Turn down this spur road for 0.1mi.
 This is the top of the climb.
 Do not (!) go to Engineer Pass.

 #### Climb #8 - Oh!
 Point - Mile 47.2 - 12,910'